VoxelCubes/PanelCleaner/README.md

 - Can also run OCR on the pages and output the text to a file.

+- Review cleaning and OCR output, including editing the OCR output interactively before saving it.

-- Interface available in: English, German, Bulgarian (See [Translating](https://github.com/VoxelCubes/PanelCleaner/blob/master/translations/TRANSLATING.md) for more languages)
+- Interface available in: English, German, Bulgarian, Spanish (See [Translating](https://github.com/VoxelCubes/PanelCleaner/blob/master/translations/TRANSLATING.md) for more languages)

 ## Limitations